-Since infected ash saplings were found at Buckingham Nurseries at the beginning of 2012 the UK ash die back crisis has reached fever pitch, with many column inches devoted to both blame and cure.
+Since ash saplings infected by the Chalara fraxinea fungus were found at Buckingham Nurseries at the beginning of 2012, the UK ash die back crisis has reached fever pitch, with many column inches devoted to both blame and cure.
 With such media attention, it’s no surprise that anyone with an ash tree on their land (or even near it) is starting to worry.

 Images by kind permission of Thomas Kirisits, Josef Wampl, Christian Freinschlag, Katharina Kräutler and Michaela Matlakova of the Institute of Forest Entomology, Forest Pathology and Forest Protection (IFFF), Department of Forest and Soil Sciences, University of Natural Resources and Life Sciences, Vienna (BOKU), Vienna, Austria